eatnumber1/macspoof/README.md

 guy :).
 Specifically though, the BSD family including OS X uses a completely different way of getting a MAC address, and I'd have to write all new ASM to support 32-bit Linux.

-# TODO
-Add support for overriding mac addresses on a per interface basis.
-Patches welcome.

 # Advanced